alexdelgado0792/Arcadier-CustomLogger/README.md

 EmailSubject  | String        | Email Subject.
 SendEmail     | Integer       | 0 - not send email <br> 1 - to send email

+**Once table is defined please create only one configuration using the arcadier's api.**
 <br>

 Should look like this